Skip to content

 To get started with the Aspire PostgreSQL integrations, follow the Get started with PostgreSQL integrations guide.

-This article includes full details about the Aspire PostgreSQL Client integration, which allows you to connect to and interact with PostgreSQL databases from your Aspire consuming projects.
+This article covers the Aspire PostgreSQL Client integration for .NET applications.
+It uses the 📦 Aspire.Npgsql NuGet package to connect to and interact with PostgreSQL databases from your .NET consuming projects.

 To get started with the Aspire PostgreSQL client integration, install the 📦 Aspire.Npgsql NuGet package in the client-consuming project, that is, the project for the application that uses the PostgreSQL client.
 The PostgreSQL client integration registers an NpgsqlDataSource instance that you can use to interact with PostgreSQL.